 The holiday is celebrated throughout Norway with colorful parades with flags, banners, and marching bands.
 The longest parade is the morning children’s parade in Oslo, which starts at Festningsplassen and winds through the heart of the city, traveling along Karl Johans gate past Stortorvet, Parliament, and the Royal Palace, before ending up at City Hall.
 Students in their final year of secondary school, known as russ, add their own high spirits to the mix, merging their celebrations of impending graduation with the national festivities.
 Many hold their own parades with decorated trucks and buses and music booming loudspeakers.

-Throughout the day, Norwegians are out and about in the streets, many wearing traditional folk costumes, known as bunads (Norwegian plural: bunader).
+Throughout the day, Norwegians are out and about in the streets, many wearing their traditional folk costume, known as a bunad.
 These colorful, beautifully embroidered costumes vary from region to region, with each part of the country having its own distinctive design.
-In the larger cities, you’re likely to see bunads from all over Norway, as people often choose to wear costumes representing the region their families come from.
+In the larger cities, you’re likely to see bunads (Norwegian plural: bunader) from all over Norway, as people often choose to wear costumes representing the region their families come from.

 A practical note for visitors: Most shops and offices in Norway are closed on May 17, and most cities and towns close off downtown streets for the celebrations.